Updated Oct. 20, 2008

-1. NENSA Regional Coaches Certificaiton ~ one day clinics held in the fall and spring (see description below), and are valid for 3 years.
+1. NENSA Regional Coaches Certification ~ one day clinics held in the fall and spring (see description below), and are valid for 3 years.

-2. USSA Level 100 Coach Certificaion (see description below)
+2. USSA Level 100 Coach Certification (see description below)

 1. NENSA REGIONAL CERTIFICATION

 Regional Certification focuses on the fundamental components of coaching Nordic skiers.
 The one-day clinics will cover elements of instruction of particular interest to high school and club level coaches.
 Regional Certification clinics are taught by NENSA Advanced Certified coaches.
-Coaches must attend at lease one clinic every three years to maintain current certification.
+Coaches must attend at lease one clinic every three years to maintain current certification and have a current NENSA Coach Membership.
 All NENSA Certified Coaches will be listed on the NENSA website along with their certification and expiration dates.
-Note: This NENSA Regional coaches clininc also serves as the L100 Technique Clinic for the USSA L100 certificaion.
+Note: This NENSA Regional coaches clinic also serves as the L100 Technique Clinic for the USSA L100 certificaion.

 Regional Certification Curriculum: